nimalatifi/CodeEditor/ReadMe.md

 NIMACodeEditor v 1.0

-This a Qt based Code editor
+This is a Qt based Code editor

 ## Requirements
 0. C++11 featured compiler.